HomeGardening GuideWhat Do Plants Eat for Food?

-What Do Plants Eat for Food?
+What Do Plants Eat for Food and Survive

-Everything people eat on earth, comes directly or indirectly through plants.
-For example, fruits, vegetables, or rice, come from plants.
-If we discuss an example of indirect form, the herbivorous animals we eat, they consume plant based diet.
-Therefore, whatever we eat comes from plants but the question still remains–What do plants eat to grow?
-The answer is, they make their own food!
-Sounds interesting?
+If we discuss an example of indirect form, the herbivorous animals we eat, consume a plant-based diet.
+Therefore, whatever we eat comes from plants, but the question still remains–What do plants eat to grow?
+The answer is they make their own food!
+Sounds intriguing?
 Let’s read about it in detail!

 Have a look at homemade plant food for orchids here